JabRef/user-documentation/en/BaseFrame.md

 # JabRef's main window

-*Note:* most menu actions referred in the following have keyboard shortcuts, and many are available from the toolbar.
+> Most menu actions referred in the following have keyboard shortcuts, and many are available from the toolbar.
 The keyboard shortcuts are found in the pull-down menus.

+## Overview

 This is the main window from where you work with your databases.
 Below the menubar and the toolbar is a tabbed pane containing a panel for each of your currently open databases.
 When you select one of these panels, a table appears, listing all the database's entries, as well as a configurable selection of their fields.